Twinklebear/Twinklebear.github.io-jekyll/_posts/2019-11-20-the-sbt-three-ways.md

 };
 {% endhighlight %}

-The parameters which effect the SBT indexing are:
+The parameters which affect the SBT indexing are:

 - `instance_offset`: This sets the instance's SBT offset, $$\mathbb{I}_\text{offset}$$
 - `mask`: While the mask does not effect which hit group is called, it can